-This is a difficult time and our customary procedures are a little different.
+Guidelines move regularly because this is a difficult time and our customary procedures are a little different.
 Alongside the Funeral Director, his staff and our own attendants amodest number of close friends and family of the deceased may attend.
 Note:-

 - A celebrant of your choice may attend at the request of the bereaved.

 No, the woodland doesn't have any hand sanitisers or facilities for hand washing.
 However, there are toilets and hand basins at the equestrian centre should you need to use them.

 We were unable to during the initial phase of the Lockdown, but we can now.
-The only constraint is the number attendees which is a maximum of 10 simply because the Glades set aside for interments are smaller.
+The only constraint is the number of attendees which is a maximum of 10 simply because the Glades set aside for interments are smaller.
 Social distancing rules must be followed at all times.

 It's not unusual for people to hold on to ashes, sometimes for years.
 If you wish to arrange an Interment of Ashes, please contact us.